Shuhrat Sirojiddinov: Awards and academic titles

 Sirojiddinov has an extensive portfolio of over 300 scholarly and educational works, which includes 15 textbooks and manuals, 13 monographs, and 230 scientific and popular scientific articles.
 In recognition of his valuable contributions to the field of science, he was honored with the prestigious Chingiz Aitmatov International Prize.
 Furthermore, Sirojiddinov received the distinguished First-level Uzbekistan State Prize on Literature in 2013.
 Notably, in 2021, he was awarded the honorary title of "Honoured Youth Mentor of the Republic of Uzbekistan" established by the President of the Republic of Uzbekistan.

 Sirojiddinov is an Honorary Doctor of the Azerbaijan National Academy of Sciences; Honorary Professor of Dobrolyubov Nizhny Novgorod State Linguistic University (Russia); Co-chairman of the International Association of Central Asian Studies (Korea); Scientific advisor of the Institute of Eurasian Turkic Studies (Korea); Member of New York Academy of Sciences (US), Member of California Academy of Sciences (US), Chairman of the Scientific Council for Doctoral Degrees in Philological Sciences (Tashkent, Uzbekistan); Member of the Scientific Council for Doctoral Degrees of Tashkent State Institute of Oriental Studies, Uzbekistan State World Languages University, and the National University of Uzbekistan; Deputy Chairman of the Governmental Commission for Terminology of the Republic of Uzbekistan; Member of the Writers' Union of Uzbekistan; Member of the Central Election Commission of Uzbekistan.
 On 4 October 2023, due to Sirojiddinov's initiatives, the Center for Uzbek Language and Culture was established at Osh State University in the Kyrgyz Republic and he was awarded the honorary title of Professor by Osh State University.
 Shuhrat Sirojiddinov was appointed a full member of the Academy of Sciences of Uzbekistan and received the title of academician on 23 December 2023.

+In 2026, Academician Shukhrat Sirojiddinov was awarded the Gold Medal of the International Organization of Turkic Culture - TURKSOY for his contribution to the development of culture and literature of the Turkic world.